-Highlighting the box under the Sensitivity heading and pressing the button allows you to adjust the DVR's sensitivity to motion for Daytime and Nighttime independently.
+Highlighting the box under the Sensitivity heading and pressing the $\odot$ button allows you to adjust the DVR's sensitivity to motion for Daytime and Nighttime independently.
 There are five settings with 1 being the least sensitive and 5 being the most sensitive.

 You can define the area of the image where you want to detect motion; e.g., a doorway.
-Highlight the box under the Zone heading, and press the 🖅 button.
-The Motion Detection Zone screen displays.
+Highlight the box under the Zone heading, and press the 💮 button.
+The Motion Zone screen displays.

-The Motion Detection Zone screen is laid over the video for the selected camera.
-You can set up motion detection zones by selecting or clearing blocks.
+The Motion Zone screen is laid over the video for the selected camera.
+You can set up motion zones by selecting or clearing blocks.

-NOTE: You can set up motion zones one block at a time in groups of 8 or 16 individual block groups (8- and 16-channel DVR respectively).
+NOTE: You can set up motion zones one block at a time in groups of 4 individual block groups.
 A block group is positioned within the image area using the Up and Down arrow buttons, and individual blocks within the block groups are selected or cleared using the camera buttons.

-Press the 🗗 button to display the menu screen.
+Press the button to display the menu screen.
 The menu on the setup screen has the following functions: